Gavrielides, T. (2021). Comparative Restorative Justice. New York: Springer.

 Book aims

 Restorative justice was reborn in the 1970s as a reaction to the current criminal justice system’s failures.
 It has now taken considerable dimensions in research, policy and practice internationally.
 While some countries adopt restorative justice through the legal system and legislation, others have found it difficult to pull its practices out of the shadows.
 Restorative practices have also been criticised for being inconsistent, unevaluated and over-rated.
 The reasons behind the inconsistent application of restorative justice as well as what makes it a successful option for conflict resolution remain largely unexplored.
-This question is now becoming a serious obstacle for international policy makers such as the European Commission, UN and the Council of Europe, as they promote regional laws and policies to roll out restorative justice in their member states.
-Furthermore, a number of countries have been trying to “reinvent the wheel” when implementing restorative justice either for policy or as a practice.
+This question is now becoming a serious obstacle for international policy makers such as the European Commission, the UN and the Council of Europe, as they promote regional laws and policies to roll out restorative justice in their member states.
+Furthermore, a number of countries have been trying to “reinvent the wheel” when implementing restorative justice.
 Very little cross learning has taken place especially in the form of comparative restorative justice policy and practice.

 Table of contents

-Introduction: Dr. Theo Gavrielides
+Introduction: Theo Gavrielides – Comparative restorative justice

 Part I: Comparing restorative justice in its implementing environments